exxeleron/qXL/doc/RTD-API-Functions.md

 > Note:

-> Since `Topic6` can be used only for back tick subscription, system cannot determinate where to put data for particular symbols.
+> Since `Topic6` can be used only for back tick subscription, system cannot determine where to put data for particular symbols.
 That is why `Topic6` has been introduced – it is used to map incoming symbols to numbers.
 First symbol which is delivered from database is mapped with first empty number of `Topic6` and it stays mapped until all `RTD` formulas with given value of `Topic6` are present in the sheet.

-Updates the content of cell to which this function call is bound with the value matching subscription criteria.
+Updates the content of cell to which this function call is linked with the value matching subscription criteria.

 [**Examples**](RTD-Examples.md#subscribe-single-symbol)